dappcoder/buy-and-chill/README.md

 This strategy creates a natural "buy low, sell high" mechanism that maintains the moving average tracking while reducing volatility and drawdowns compared to holding pure crypto.

 ### Frontend components
+The majority of the frontend code is implemented in @packages/nextjs/app/page.tsx and  @packages/nextjs/components/buy-and-chill/TradingViewChart.tsx
 One page react app that has two screens (wallet not connected and connected).

 Components when the wallet is NOT connected: